 No excuses – only progress

 Koby still has a long way to go.
 He’s still improving his skating.
-His 6-year-old son can outmaneuver him easily.
+Asher, his 6-year-old son, can outmaneuver him easily.
 But he’s out there – practicing, sweating, learning, and growing.

 “I don’t think I’m special,” he says.
 “But I want people to know that it’s never too late.
 If you’ve got a dream, go do it.
 Just don’t forget the neck guard!”